naulkun7/Tetris-Game/README.md

 * Swipe Left and Right to move
 * Swipe up or tap to rotate
 * Swipe down to drop piece
-* Press "||" button to interact
+* Press ⏸️ button to interact
-* Press "Gift" button to hold
+* Press 🎁 button to hold
-* Press "Undo" button to undo
+* Press 🔄 button to undo
-* Press "Mute" to toggle mute
+* Press 🔇 to toggle mute

 ## PowerPoint and Report <a name="powerPoint"></a> 📖
    Support: Google slides